“It was so hot!! That I had a coke to cool down….

-Raw Mango is an extremely healthy fruit, godsend for the summer that is high in Vitamin C, prevents dehydration, sunstroke, reduces body heat, relieves diarrhea and constipation and activates the liver too.
+Raw Mango is an extremely healthy fruit, a godsend for the summer that is high in Vitamin C, prevents dehydration, sunstroke, reduces body heat, relieves diarrhoea and constipation and activates the liver too.

-A traditional recipe, one of my favorites, since summer also brings seasonal raw mangoes with it.
+A traditional recipe, one of my favourites, since summer also brings seasonal raw mangoes with it.

 Serves 4 – 6